Welcome to the Global Engagement Committee

 Q. I am an INS member and the PI for the application, but do all study collaborators have to be INS members?

-A. While all study collaborators do not have to be INS members, the Committee always like to see some INS representation on the team beyond that of the PI of the application; however, it is not required.
+A. The application notes “At a minimum, the PI of the application must be an INS member; ideally, as many others as possible named on the application should also be INS members.”
+Thus, while all study collaborators do not have to be INS members, the Committee always like to see some INS representation on the team beyond that of the PI of the application; however, it is not required.

 Q. The research group is a combination of neuropsychologists from US and non-US countries; is that okay?